Search the Graduate POS Manual

 4.3.4 RPC Preliminary Examination

-Doctoral candidates in Rhetoric and Professional Communication must take the preliminary examination, which is composed of two parts—the comprehensive written examination and the specialized examination (preliminary oral examination).
+Doctoral candidates in Rhetoric and Professional Communication must take the preliminary examination, which is composed of two parts—the preliminary written examination and the preliminary oral examination.

 Before you begin the dissertation, you will take the preliminary examination.
 Although this examination may be taken during the last semester of coursework, most students spend considerable time following their coursework reading and otherwise preparing for the prelims.
-You and your POS committee should discuss what procedures will be in place should a failure occur for all or any parts of the written or the oral preliminary examinations.
+You and your POS committee should discuss what procedures will be in place should a failure occur for all or any parts of the preliminary examinations.